BAMPFA History and Mission

 As a center for visual culture bringing together art and film, BAMPFA staked out a position squarely in the avant-garde from its beginnings over forty years ago, creating an arena of new thought and innovative techniques while operating within a context of historical and cultural reflection.
 Today, BAMPFA continues to showcase international works of art and film from the leading edge while also presenting historical works in meaningful contexts.

-While the first gifts of artwork were made to the University of California, Berkeley just two years after its founding, in 1870, it wasn’t until Abstract Expressionist artist and teacher Hans Hofmann donated forty-five of his paintings and $250,000 to the University in 1963 that the University Art Museum (as it was then called) came into existence.
+While the first gifts of artwork were made to the University of California, Berkeley just two years after its founding, in 1870, it wasn’t until Abstract Expressionist artist and teacher Hans Hofmann donated forty-seven of his paintings and $250,000 to the University in 1963 that the University Art Museum (as it was then called) came into existence.
 Hofmann wrote that his gift was meant to acknowledge the role of the University in giving him his start as an artist and teacher in the United States in 1930.
 An architectural competition to design a building for the newly founded museum was announced the following year and the building was completed in 1970.
 Meanwhile, in 1964, Peter Selz, a former curator at MoMA in New York, was hired to direct the new enterprise.
 Between 1964 and 1970, Selz organized an energetic program of contemporary exhibitions at the 1904 brick Powerhouse Gallery on the University campus—including Directions in Kinetic Sculpture and Funk—and expanded the collections in anticipation of a new home for the fledgling institution.

 During this period, Selz was approached by Sheldon Renan about creating a film archive under the aegis of the museum; Renan had been screening films on the UC Berkeley campus in collaboration with Albert Johnson and Tom Luddy.
 Selz accepted and Renan was named director of the Pacific Film Archive in 1967.
 Renan conceived of the Pacific Film Archive as an American version of the Cinémathèque Française in Paris: a place where cinema patrons, artists, students, and critics could watch the widest range of the world's films in the best technical and environmental conditions, that would also be a center for study, discussion, and exchange.
 The early programs, held in Wheeler and Dwinelle Halls, established the range of exhibition—avant-garde, international, and classic cinema was screened weekly—and commitment to bringing filmmakers to the theater: Jean-Luc Godard and Fritz Lang were among the first in-person guests.